 Announcing the start of Japan’s first Science in Mountain Studies-specific master program! (from April 2017)

-The Master Degree Program of Mountain Studies is a new postgraduate course created and offered through the collaboration of four universities: the University of Tsukuba, Shinshu University, Shizuoka University, and the University of Yamanashi.
+Master’s Program in Mountain Studies is a postgraduate course created and offered through the collaboration of four universities: the University of Tsukuba, Shinshu University, Shizuoka University, and the University of Yamanashi.
 The aim of this program is to cultivate people capable of addressing the specific needs of mountainous areas, including those related to environmental issues and sustainable ecosystem management.
 The Master of Mountain Studies degree will be conferred upon completion of this program.

 - Train people who can contribute to finding solutions for problems associated with natural variation and human activity affecting the geosphere/hydrosphere, ecosystem, and natural resources of mountainous areas.